 Visitor management tools and integrations that help provide facilities managers in manufacturing the visibility they need include:

-- Physical and digital badge printing not only lets visitors scan their way into the site based on their credentials, but it gives your staff an easy way to identify visitors so they can greet them, ensure they’re in the right place, and ask questions when something seems wrong.
+• Physical and digital badge printing gives your staff an easy way to identify visitors so they can greet them, ensure they're in the right place, and ask questions when something seems wrong.

-- Sine’s VMS software allows facilities managers to manage assets and track the location of visitors via their smart devices, use geofencing to monitor movements into off-limits areas, track entry and exit times to aid in any subsequent investigations, and help report incidents, accidents, or exposures and stay compliant in real-time.
-It also helps building managers track capacity and alter everything from entrance requirements to HVAC operations, makes employee movements visible for timecard tracking, and makes contact tracing easier in the event of a COVID outbreak.
+• Sine's VMS software allows facilities managers to track entry and exit times to aid in any subsequent investigations, and help report incidents, accidents, or exposures and stay compliant in real-time.

 Compliance

 Collecting visitor data allows for unique insights, but it is an increasingly tricky business in light of new privacy regulations.
 The manufacturing industry has seen a steep incline in data breaches over the last few years.
 In 2021, Verizon reported that 66% involved the theft of personal information.
-That’s why Sine features balance information collection with data protection, and compliance.
+That's why Visitor Management features may balance information collection with data protection, and compliance.

 Convenience